psnider/license-plate-game-aurelia/ReadMe.md

 - The background doesn't display correctly on mobile devices.
 - Duplicate messages may be displayed in either message area.
 - The hamburger menu has inconsistent style.
-- The New Game Controls should display a completion messgae for a few seconds immediately after a new game is started.
+- The New Game Controls should display a completion message for a few seconds immediately after a new game is started.
 - There is no way for the user to contest a word.
 - Must add coding style management, such as [TypeScript ESLint](https://typescript-eslint.io/).